 Other staff volunteers will be on hand to assist the faculty marshals with the processional assembly.
 Don't be shy about asking for help or introducing yourself!

 A nurse will be on hand to assist with any first aid needs.
 In addition, EMS will be on site throughout the morning.

-Oglethorpe will provide commencement photography for the class of 2013.
-Three composite class photos will be taken at the rehearsal Thursday evening – one each of traditional undergraduate candidates, evening program candidates and graduate program candidates.
+Oglethorpe will provide commencement photography for the class of 2014.
+Three composite class photos will be taken at the rehearsal Thursday evening – one each of traditional undergraduate candidates, adult program candidates and graduate program candidates.
 At commencement each candidate will be photographed receiving his or her diploma and again as each graduate exits the stage.
 Candid photographs before and after the ceremony will also be taken.